Apple Pay Brokers 2025

 Apple Pay is a digital wallet that permits contactless payments using near-field communications (NFC) technology.
 Users can store their debit or credit card information on their Apple device(s) and can access funds in just a few simple clicks.
 Payments can be made on all iPhone, iPad, Mac, and Apple Watch devices (list of compatible devices provided below).

 Apple Pay was launched in the US in 2014 and was subsequently rolled out internationally a year later.
-In 2022, there are over 500 million users worldwide with that number expected to continue to grow.
 The digital wallet is accepted by millions of retailers worldwide, with key websites including Amazon, Tesco, eBay, Uber (including Uber Eats), Zara, and KFC integrating it into the payment options offered.
 In addition, an increasing number of trading brokers are now accepting Apple Pay deposits and withdrawals.

-When we compare Apple Pay vs competitors such as Google Pay and PayPal, the former’s market share is much greater at close to 54%.
-The majority increases up to a whopping 92% when looking at total mobile wallet transactions.
-For the time being, its usage and general integration are unrivaled, which bodes well for future growth in retail investing.
+When we compare Apple Pay vs competitors such as Google Pay and PayPal, the former’s market share has historically been greater.
+For the time being, its usage and general integration are unrivalled, which bodes well for future growth in retail investing.

 Fees